 Some councils may unofficially set aside areas of waste ground to be used as unauthorised sites.
 Caravans may be allowed to stay temporarily.

 If you park your vehicle or caravan on council-owned land, a representative from the council will visit the site to talk to you.
-The council will decide whether to ask you to move on.
-They may suggest you move to the council's official site if it has any free spaces.

 - how long you're planning to stay